Don’t have a website? There are 11 reasons why your small business needs one now.

 There are many cost-effective content management systems and platforms to build a website.
 It has never been easier nor cheaper to build a website, that said you don’t want a bad website just like you don’t want an ugly store.
 It is your virtual shop front and you want it to reflect the quality of your business.
 Some try to do it themselves and others are happy to pay others.

 Google is your friend and to be on Google you need a website.
 Most people including yourself will Google anything and everything especially when you’re looking for something.
 If a potential customer or client of yours is looking for your product and don’t find it online, there is a good chance they won’t find their way to you.
 Google SEO is extremely important and it starts with having a good website.

 For many service-based businesses, a portfolio is extremely vital to showing prospective clients your existing work and ultimately your abilities.
 When you give your business card, they can refer to your website to view your previous work history.
 Without it, they will never know how good your work is and has been.

 10. Resource centre for clients

 Having a resource centre is great for businesses with many clients or customers who need answers to frequently asked questions.
 Having that page could reduce staffing costs or allow your staff to focus on acquiring more business rather than spend every minute answering the same question over a million times.

 11. Newsletter leads

-Some businesses focus heavily on getting subscriber to their websites newsletter.
-These subscribers can become unwitting leads which become future sales further down the track.
+Some businesses focus heavily on getting subscribers to their website newsletter.
+These subscribers can become unwitting leads that become future sales further down the track.
 They almost cost nothing to send out an email to after they’ve signed up too.
-It is an extremely cost effective method of gaining warm leads.
+It is an extremely cost-effective method of gaining warm leads.
 Mailchimp is commonly used to send newsletters.